WING-NUS/scisumm-corpus/README.md

 ### Contact Information

-For further information about this data release, contact the following members of the BRNDL Organizing Committee:
+For further information about this data release, contact the following members of the BRNDL workshop Organizing Committee responsible for this shared task:

 * Kokil Jaidka (Nanyang Technological University) <koki0001@e.ntu.edu.sg>
 * Min-Yen Kan (Dept. of Computer Science, School of Computing, National University of Singapore) <kanmy@comp.nus.edu.sg>